Objects

 Checks if an object (or any of objects in a list) is currently visible.
 If it so, returns the logical value true, otherwise returns false.
 If there is no such object(s) present in the scene, returns false.

 Makes an object copy, generates a unique name for the new object and immediately adds it to the scene.
-Outputs the new object.
+Outputs the new object name.
 Does not work with lists, groups or the all objects puzzle.

 create object

 Creates and adds a new object to the scene.
-This puzzles creates objects without the need in a 3D editor, and as such is useful for learning Puzzles as well as designing primitive visuals by users with no or minimal 3D modelling skills.
+This puzzles creates objects without the need in a 3D editor, and as such is useful for learning visual programming as well as designing primitive visuals by users with no or minimal 3D modelling skills.
+By using this this puzzle in combination with make object from you can create rather complex geometry.

-For geometry objects, such as boxes or teapots, this puzzles also creates white-colored dielectric glTF-compliant PBR material (with roughness value set to 1 and metalness set to 0).
-Use set color and set value puzzles to tweak that material.
+For geometry objects, such as boxes or teapots, this puzzle also creates white-colored dielectric node-based PBR material (with roughness value set to 1 and metalness set to 0).
+Use the set color and set value puzzles to tweak that material.

 remove object